Frequently Asked Questions

-The following works DO NOT count towards the 1–4 book bracket: Pieces in anthologies, newspapers, and magazines; self-published works; chapbooks; edited volumes; non-literary translation; translations the author has done of their own work.
+The following works DO NOT count towards the 1–4 book bracket: Pieces in anthologies, newspapers, and magazines; plays produced as part of fringe festivals or community theatre; self-published works; chapbooks; edited volumes; non-literary translation; translations the author has done of their own work.

 What should my statement of interest include?

 You may write up to two pages to articulate why you are interested in the Calgary Distinguished Writers Program.
 What is it about this program that interests you?
 What is your approach to community engagement?
 Do you have specific ideas for community engagement projects?
+What is your ability to mentor and consult with other writers?
 For writers with less community engagement experience, this is an opportunity to tell us about your philosophy on community engagement, and how you would use your residency to grow that experience.

 What should my literary resume include?

-Your literary resume should give us an overview of your career as a writer so far.
-Aside from listing your publications, it should show any teaching, mentoring, and community experience you have, such as panels, book clubs, talks, readings, work on literary magazines or with literary festivals, etc. Please include your mailing address, telephone number, and email address on your literary resume.
+Your literary resume can be up to 10 pages in length and should give us an overview of your career as a writer so far.
+Aside from listing your publications, it should show any relevant teaching, mentoring, and community experience you have, such as panels, book clubs, talks, readings, work on literary magazines or with literary festivals, etc. Please include your mailing address, telephone number, and email address on your literary resume.

 What should my description of projects include?